mRzadzinski/calculator/README.md

 * The same behavior as in regular calculator (except few simplifications)
 * Input by mouse or keys
 * Limited input length to prevent display overflow
-* Exponential notation for large numbers (negative exponents reduced to 0)
+* Exponential notation for large numbers
 * Backspace

 ## Technologies